Non-Linear Scoring Model for Translation Quality Evaluation: Psychophysical and Cognitive Foundations

 \section{Psychophysical and Cognitive Foundations}

-Empirical findings from these client interviews show that perceived translation quality is not a simple linear function of error count or text length.
-Instead, human judgment follows deep-seated perceptual and cognitive regularities documented since the nineteenth century \cite{weber1834,fechner1860,boring1950}.
-This paper draws on two complementary frameworks—classical psychophysics and modern Cognitive Load Theory—to motivate a logarithmic scoring model.
+The elicitation results in Section~\ref{sec:empirical} suggest that perceived translation quality does not vary linearly with either sample length or the total number of annotated errors.
+This section provides theoretical motivation for such non-linearity by drawing on two complementary perspectives: classical psychophysical scaling and Cognitive Load Theory.
+We additionally relate these accounts to document-level MT evaluation findings, where context and aggregation are known to influence human judgments and agreement patterns \cite{castilho-2020-page,grundkiewicz-etal-2021-user,vernikos-etal-2022-embarrassingly,kim-2025-context}.

+\paragraph{Scope and interpretive caveat.} Translation errors are not physical stimuli in the strict psychophysical sense, and we do not claim that quality judgments obey a literal Weber--Fechner law.
+Rather, psychophysics and cognitive theories offer principled \emph{functional} explanations for why human sensitivity to additional defects is typically compressive and why aggregation over longer texts can yield length-dependent acceptability thresholds.
+These perspectives provide a theoretically grounded motivation for replacing proportional (linear) extrapolation with a calibrated sublinear tolerance function in MQM-style analytic scoring.

-\subsection{Weber–Fechner Law and Logarithmic Perception}
+\subsection{Weber--Fechner Law and Logarithmic Perception}

-Psychophysics has long recognized that sensation grows non-linearly with stimulus intensity.
-In his 1834 monograph on weight discrimination, \textbf{Weber} reported that \emph{just-noticeable difference} (JND) is a constant fraction of the baseline stimulus: “\emph{The smallest perceptible increase of weight bears a fixed ratio to the weight already lifted}” \cite[p.~152]{weber1834}.
-Three decades later, \textbf{Fechner} integrated Weber’s proportionality into a mathematical model of subjective sensation, arguing that “\emph{if equal stimulus ratios yield equal sensation increments, then sensation must be the logarithm of stimulus magnitude}” \cite[vol.~1, p.~55]{fechner1860}.
-This logarithmic relation—now known as the Weber–Fechner law—was the first quantitative statement of a compressive perceptual scale; an authoritative English translation is provided in \cite{fechner1966}.
+Psychophysics has long established that subjective sensation typically grows non-linearly with stimulus intensity.
+Weber observed that the \emph{just-noticeable difference} (JND) is approximately proportional to the baseline stimulus magnitude \cite{weber1834}.
+Fechner subsequently formalized a quantitative model in which equal stimulus ratios correspond to equal increments in sensation, implying a logarithmic relationship between physical intensity and perceived magnitude \cite{fechner1860}.
+This principle, now commonly referred to as the Weber--Fechner law, is a canonical example of compressive perceptual scaling (see also \cite{boring1950,fechner1966}).

-\paragraph{Intuition.} Applied to translation quality evaluation, the law would predict that the subjective \emph{penalty} of an additional error is highest when the text is nearly error-free and decreases as errors accumulate.
-In other words, the first mistranslation in a short paragraph feels much more jarring than the fifteenth typo in a 20-page report.

-Subsequent psychophysical research refined, but did not overturn, this insight.
-Stevens showed that many modalities follow a power function \(S = k\,I^{n}\) with exponents \(n<1\) for brightness, loudness, and heaviness \cite{stevens1957}.
-Although \(n=0\) is not itself logarithmic, the power-law family \(I^{n}\) is asymptotically log-like: